Static nonextremal AdS4 black hole solutions: Preliminaries

 We now manipulate the equations in order to get simpler ones, along the same lines as \cite{ferrara}.
 Adding $tt$ and $rr$ we get

 while adding $rr$ and $\theta \theta$ we obtain

 Finally, $\theta \theta - tt$ gives

-Furthermore one can show that for nonconstant scalars if the Einstein's $rr,\,\, tt$ component and the scalar equation of motion are satisfied, the $\theta \theta$ component is satisfied too.
-This means that just three of the four equations are independent.
-For nonconstant scalars we solve first the three Einstein's equations, then we verify that the scalar equation does not provide any further constraints.
-For constant scalars, however, this is not true and one needs to solve this extra equation.We treat that case separately in the next section.
+Furthermore one can show that for nonconstant scalars if the Einstein's $rr,\,\, tt$ component and the equation of motion of the scalars are satisfied, the $\theta \theta$ component is satisfied too.
+In the explicit examples we restrict to the case of a single scalar.
+In the case of one nonconstant scalar we solve first the three Einstein's equations, then we verify that the scalar equation does not provide any further constraints.
+For constant scalar configurations, however, this is not true and one needs to solve the scalar equation.
+We treat that case separately in the next section.